cowniflow/TLM/README.md

 ### plotting.py

-This script creates timeseries plotq of lake and drained area fractions for the ensemble, including the ensemble mean and standard deviation.
+This script creates timeseries plot of lake and drained area fractions for the ensemble, including the ensemble mean and standard deviation.

 ### animations.py